ishans2404/syntropy/docs/api_reference.md

 # API Reference

-This section will outline the public APIs exposed by the Axiom package.
+This section will outline the public APIs exposed by the Syntropy package.